Surrogacy Journeys Surrogacy in the United States Recommended US Surrogacy Agencies, Top 10 US Reliable Surrogacy Agencies Ranking 2025

 • workflows: This is done locally in the United States, usually by oral swab sampling, and then the results are sent directly to the embassy by the forensic identification agency.

-Even if you look exactly like your child, the embassy won't pass you by "eye contact" alone.
+You can't skip this part, even if you look exactly like your child, the embassy won't pass you just by "eye contact".

 ④ Travel document/repatriation certificate